-Louisa Denby holds an MMus in Choral Studies from Selwyn College, Cambridge, as well as degrees in Music and Theology & Religious Studies.
-She is Bye-Fellow and Director of Studies in Music at Downing College, Cambridge, where she also holds the post of Acting Director of College & Chapel Music.
-Besides her academic commitments as a lecturer and supervisor she has been Director of Chapel Music & Organist at St Edmund’s College – Oxbridge’s only Roman Catholic foundation – since 2015.
+Louisa Denby holds an MMus in Choral Studies from Selwyn College, Cambridge, as well as degrees and diplomas in Music and Theology & Religious Studies.
+She is Bye-Fellow and Director of Studies in Music at Downing College, Cambridge, where she also holds the post of Director of Music, and for over ten years was Director of Chapel Music & Organist at St Edmund’s College – Oxbridge’s only Roman Catholic foundation.
+She also directs the innovative University-wide Choral Foundation Scheme, in addition to a number of education opportunities aimed at school-aged children and teenagers.

 Outside the University Louisa is in demand as a choral conductor, choir trainer, and animateur, and has worked with choirs of all ages and standards, including a six-month period assisting with the training of the girl choristers at Ely Cathedral.
 In September 2015 she was elected the Joyful Company of Singers Conducting Fellow for the 2015-16 season, including appearances at St Martin-in-the-Fields and Covent Garden, London, and at St Endellion in Cornwall, returning as Assistant Conductor for a tour of Sweden in May 2019.